Home | Mushroom Info | Grow Mushrooms | Mushroom Cultivation FAQ | Bulk Substrates | Why is dung and straw better pasteurized than sterilized?

 The second, probably more important reason is the contamination risk of sterilized substrates.

-When you pasteurize substrates at 160-170°F (71-77°C) some beneficial micro organisms, mainly bacteria, stay alive, inhabit the substrate and “guard” it against other more aggressive micro organisms.
-Mushroom mycelium is still able to grow on this substrate though.
+When you pasteurize substrates at 160-170?F (71-77?C) some beneficial micro organisms, mainly bacteria, stay alive, inhabit the substrate, and guard it against other more aggressive micro organisms.
+Thus, mushroom mycelium is still able to grow on these substrates.

 This is the reason why you can inoculate bulk substrates with spawn in open spaces without taking special sterile precautions.

-If you sterilize the bulk substrate it becomes as much susceptible to contaminants as for instance rye grain or whole rice.
-This means that you would have to inoculate the big amount of bulk substrate in sterile conditions, in front of a HEPA hood.
-And this is not practicable if you have big amounts of the substrate.
+This would mean that you would have to inoculate the bulk substrate in a sterile environment, i.e. in a clean room under a HEPA filter.
+This is not practicable if you have big amounts of the substrate.

-As soon you add a additive high in nutrients to the substrate, for instance brown rice flour or wheat bran, the substrate must be sterilized and inoculated in sterile conditions.
+If you supplement your bulk substrate with additives high in nutrients such as spent coffee grounds, brown rice flour, or wheat bran it must then be sterilized and inoculated in sterile conditions.